Antoine-Bst/IROS-2025-Real-Time-Monitoring/README.md

 Position measurement is performed using an optitrack with natnet_ros node
 ************************************
 =====================================Small Documentation===================================
-The verification is performed in a bottom-up manner using the syntax tree of the formula and the satisfaction signals
+The verification is performed in a bottom-up manner using the syntax tree of the formula and the interval satisfaction signals

 phi1 = neg_stl(phi);             // Logical negation: ¬phi
 phi1 = and_stl(phi2, phi3);      // Logical AND: phi2 ∧ phi3